wavefrontHQ/help/alerts_intro.md

 ### What is an Alert?

-Alerts focus operations on a system component that could potentially cause service degradation or outage.
-Alerts are triggered when a monitored metric reaches a value that indicates a problem in the component.
-Operators responsible for fixing the problem are notified when the alert triggers.
+An alert focuses attention on a system component that could potentially cause service degradation or outage.
+An alert is triggered when a monitored metric reaches a value that indicates a problem in the component.
+When an alert triggers notifications are sent to targets such as email addresses, pager services, and real-time communication channels.

 Active alerts can be in either the checking or firing states.
 Inactive alerts are either in maintenance, snoozed, or invalid.